-Purpose/Detailed Description of the Course:
+Purpose/Detailed description of the Course:

-A printer is required for the labs.
 Labs will vary.
 Some will consist primarily of material intended to introduce you to the structure and function of organs and/or organ systems.
-These will be "dry" labs, written exercises in which you will complete online quiz-like activities that will be computer-graded.
+These will be "dry" labs, written exercises in which you will complete online quiz-like activities that will be computergraded.
 Quizzes may also include "essay-type" questions.
 Dissections or "wet" Labs may require Lab Reports, Lab Quizzes, or both.
 Where required, Lab Reports must be completed and submitted with required photos to the digital drop box.
 There may also be long-answer questions or data tables, which you will complete and include in the online report.
-Some labs will use materials found within the home, and there will be a white rat, pig heart included in the lab kit you must purchase, which will be dissected.
+Some labs will use materials found within the home, and there will be a sheep brain, cow eye, and fetal pig, included in the lab kit you must purchase, which will be dissected.
 For labs, which would normally involve microscopy, the digital images will be provided, with procedures modified to concentrate on interpretation of the visual information.
 Lab quizzes may be part of some labs, and when labs are completed, the quiz must be taken.
 Both labs and lab quizzes have the same due dates/times.
 So waiting until the last minute will NOT work for you!!!
 You will need to finish the lab early so that you can take the lab quiz that may follow.
 A scoring guide or rubric may be provided for each wet lab, which will help you to understand what is expected in the lab report, and to do well in the lab.
 The rubric should be reviewed before completing the lab procedure.
-It is essential that you follow procedures carefully, submit all required photograph in which all required structures are clearly visible, and answer all parts of all questions.